|Year of offer||2019|

 - possess a deep knowledge of central developments in the history of astronomical thought;

 - have developed skills in elementary astronomical observations;

 - comprehend the complex relation between the cultural foundations of science and the study of natural phenomena;

 - appreciate the cultural differences in the study of nature while being able to assume a comparative perspective;

-- conduct independent research including the appropriate use of primary and secondary sources in mounting an historical argument;
+- be able to conduct independent research including the appropriate use of primary and secondary sources in mounting an historical argument;

-- develop effective communication and presentation skills (written and oral), and the ability to collaborate constructively within the classroom;
+- have developed effective communication and presentation skills (written and oral), and the ability to collaborate constructively within the classroom;

 - demonstrate ethical integrity in written work and classroom activities